worktrial-rohit-mehta/tpm/docs/architecture.md

 ## Context Families and NPC Coverage

-Each scenario has:
+Each accepted scenario now has three source-of-truth artifacts:
 - `scenario.json`
+- `coverage_contract.json`
+- `coverage_semantics.json`

+plus one explanatory artifact:
+- `operator_briefing.json`

+and one compiled runtime artifact:
 - `npc_coverage.json`

+The split is deliberate:
+- `scenario.json` defines world, policy, and evaluation
+- `coverage_contract.json` deterministically enumerates reachable NPC interaction situations
+- `coverage_semantics.json` contains the LLM-authored semantic realization for those situations
+- `operator_briefing.json` is a deterministic human/operator briefing used by CLI overviews and pre-run preflights
+- `npc_coverage.json` is compiled deterministically for the runtime engine

+For hidden agendas, the authoring pattern is:
+- store the latent motive as an `actor_private_driver` fact in `scenario.json`
+- leak it through cue-shaped `belief_signals` in `coverage_semantics.json`
+- let the runtime accumulate those cues into surfaced truth only after the confidence threshold is crossed

-`npc_coverage.json` defines frozen NPC context families.
+At runtime, `npc_coverage.json` defines frozen NPC context families.
 A family matches on:
 - actor
 - surface
 - incoming act